1. Sustainable Development & Climate Change Adaptation

 Christopher Auricht’s experience in developing and implementing programs related to the adoption of sustainable land management practices dates back to the early 1980’s where he developed and coordinated a variety of rangeland rehabilitation and soil conservation/catchment management projects in South Australia.
 Chris’s expertise and corporate knowledge in community based land management processes saw him seconded to the National Soil Conservation Program (NSCP) in 1985 where he provided strategic advice and expert knowledge to the program, especially as it related to foundational activities and the formation of national policy associated with the Australian Governments engagement in community based land management activities (and what became Landcare).

 Between 1987 and 2004 as an international development consultant Chris worked on a numerous large and small-scale national and international projects within the sustainable development sector including the Joint FAO-World Bank Global Farming Systems Study along with catchment management, Land Use Planning and Administration and other development orientated projects in over thirty countries spanning the Middle-east, Asia, Africa, Caribbean and Pacific region.

 More recently Auricht Projects has led the spatial element associated with the identification, delineation and attribution/characterisation Farming Systems within Africa for the Australian Centre for International Agriculture Research and the World Agroforestry Centre (ICRAF) as part of a major multi-agency initiative aimed at developing policy and program level interventions to reduce poverty and increasing the adoption of sustainable land management practices in Africa within the context of changing climatic conditions.
-See for example from 2017 A farming system framework for investment planning and priority setting in Ethiopia and 2014 Atlas of African Agriculture Research and Development.
+See for example:

 2. Business Requirements, Needs Assessment and User Reviews